What are the causes of loose teeth?

 What are the consequences of not dealing with loose teeth?

-If a loose tooth is left, there is a risk of the tooth being ingested, or toothache &/or an abscess developing.
-This can have severe consequences so the best advice is seek advice sooner rather than later.
+If a loose tooth is left, there is a risk of the tooth being ingested, or toothache and/or an abscess developing.
+This can have severe consequences so the best advice is to seek advice sooner rather than later.
+In addition, it may cost you more in fees depending on the level of issues which may arise.

 How can The 247 Dentist help with loose teeth?

 Attending The 247 Dentist promptly can help identify the exact cause of the looseness affecting the tooth and may help to retain the tooth.
-The treatments provided may range from splinting the tooth in place, initiating cleaning the gum or in the case of a painful loose tooth, extraction.
+The treatments provided may range from splinting the tooth in place, initiating cleaning of the gum or in the case of a painful loose tooth, extraction.
 The dentist can also arrange for you to register with a dentist for long-term treatment of any underlying gum issues or more extensive restorative requirements to save the tooth or replace a failed tooth.
 Book your emergency dental appointment with us at your nearest location.
+We’re here to answer the question, ‘why do my teeth feel loose’, and get your oral health back to normal as soon as possible.